Samuel-Osian-Andrews/GroupThink/readme.md

 -  Add support for `stargazer` tables into `unify()`.

 -  Develop a separate function for analysing multiple choice data for data formats typical of exported survey data.

+&nbsp;

 ## Bug reports and feature requests

 Please do let me know of any issues you come across.
-You can use the [Issues]([url](https://github.com/Samuel-Osian-Andrews/GroupThink/issues)) tab in GitHub for any bug reports.
+You can use the [Issues](https://github.com/Samuel-Osian-Andrews/GroupThink/issues) tab in GitHub for any bug reports.

 If you have any ideas for existing features, or perhaps even new ones, then I’d love to hear them.
-Let me know in the [Discussions]([url](https://github.com/Samuel-Osian-Andrews/GroupThink/discussions)https://github.com/Samuel-Osian-Andrews/GroupThink/discussions) tab in
+Let me know in the [Discussions](https://github.com/Samuel-Osian-Andrews/GroupThink/discussions) tab in
 GitHub.

-I am also open to invitations to collaborate.